The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: The EXCITE Payload

 The EXCITE infrared detector is a Teledyne HgCdTe Astronomy Wide Area Infrared Imager with 2k resolution, reference pixels, and guide mode operation (H2RG).~\cite{loose2003hawaii} The detector used by EXCITE during its test flight was an engineering unit left over from \textit{JWST}/NIRSpec development.
 For the LDB science flight, EXCITE will use a NIRSpec flight candidate H2RG whose performance is summarized by~\citet{rauscher2014new}.
 The detector is sensitive between 0.8--5.3\,\textmu m.
-For operating temperatures below $\sim 65$ K, the detector's dark current noise contribution to EXCITE's error budget is negligible.~\cite{rauscher2011dark} The H2RG is located in a blackened box that has two apertures to allow incident light to shine from each of the spectrograph channels.
+For operating temperatures below $\sim$\,65\,K, the detector's dark current noise contribution to EXCITE's error budget is negligible.~\cite{rauscher2011dark} Compared to other NIR detector technologies (\textit{e.g.}, InSb), HgCdTe detectors achieve lower dark current at higher temperatures, matching EXCITE's cryogenic solution.
+The H2RG is located in a blackened box that has two apertures to allow incident light to shine from each of the spectrograph channels.
 These apertures, located at the end of short baffle tubes, contain short-pass filters with a cutoff wavelength of 3.5\,\textmu m.
 The filters block unwanted thermal emission from the optics, and the baffle configuration limits stray light from the spectrograph.
 A photo of the EXCITE detector enclosure is shown in Figure~\ref{fig:EXCITEdetector}.
 The detector has four output channels, each corresponding to a 2048\,$\times$\,512 pixel quadrant of the detector.
 The spectra land on channels 1 and 4.
 Channels 2 and 3 sample stray light.
 The maximum flux per pixel on the H2RG for a bright target is 5863\,e$^{-}$/s in CH1 and 1283\,e$^{-}$/s in CH2, corresponding to saturation times of about 20.5\,s and 93.5\,s, respectively.

 The detector is read out using an ACADIA controller.~\cite{loose2018acadia} The ACADIA was developed for the \textit{Roman Space Telescope} (\textit{RST}).
 The ACADIA is maintained at a stable temperature near 130\,K. The intended detector readout scheme is described by~\citet{nagler2022exoplanet} and is further detailed in Section \ref{sec:Simulations} of this paper.
 The ACADIA and H2RG are read out by a Multi-purpose ASIC Control and Interface Electronics (MACIE) controller card.
 The MACIE is designed to read out Teledyne HxRGs.
 The MACIE operates at ambient temperature and is installed inside the Detector Control Box (DCB), located on the underside of the gondola's inner frame.